csc-training/summerschool/programming/fortran/subroutines/README.md

  - defines two (dynamically allocatable) arrays, `previous` and `current`
  - initialize the `previous` array
- - apply the Laplacian on the initialized array
+ - apply the Laplacian on the initialized `previous` array and store the results in the `current` array
  - print out both arrays (after and before the Laplacian)

  by calling the three module procedures described above.
 You can use the provided skeleton codes